Homemade Hummingbird Food

 Dyes and Additives

 Be careful when using dyes and assorted additives.
 These may contain nutrients but they are not necessary because birds can get them from other foods and insects.
-It is best not to use these at all and stick with the homemade hummingbird food ingredients stated above.

 Other Information

 Hummingbirds can’t smell food and rely on their eyesight completely.
 Get a container that is brightly colored (preferably red).
-Position the container a little high and near some breeze.
-The breeze should keep other insects away.

 It’s also a good idea to put the container in a shaded area.
 The shaded spot will prevent the nectar from spoiling.
-Don’t remove the foods during migration time.
-The belief that food will alter their migration pattern is not true.
-Just keep the food there.
-If there are plenty of hummingbirds in the area, set up a couple of feeders.

 To keep ants away, use an ant trap.
 These can be purchased in stores.
 Just go to the pet or gardening section.
 This is placed near the feeder and will trap the ants.